-The current Recession/War/Pandemic "Proves" Armageddon is Imminent
+The current Recession/War/Pandemic "Proves" Armageddon is Close

-Year after year, I read forum threads where an inactive Jehovah's Witness receives messages from family begging them to come back, because Armageddon is "so close" and it is the "end of the Last Days."
+Year after year, I have read forum threads where an inactive Jehovah's Witness receives messages from family begging them to come back, because Armageddon is "so close" and it is the "very end of the Last Days."
 Watchtower portrays world events as so bad that human life is at immediate risk of annhilation, and some Watchtower article, or recent world event, has Jehovah's Witnesses in a panic, or flurry of excitement, that Armageddon is upon us.
 I receive emails from Jehovah's Witnesses that I have been proven wrong by a current recession/earthquake/war/cry-of-peace/pestilence and the end is about to occur.

 In 2020, Covid-19 was declared a pandemic and had a unique affect on the world.
 Lockdown and isolation was not an indication of the world's end, but rather how far the world has progressed, containing a virus that in previous centuries would have had far greater infection and death rates.
 Pandemics have ravaged humanity on a constant basis throughout history, resulting in large percentages of the population dying.
 The explosive population growth since the twentieth century is a direct result of modern medicine understanding and containing the outbreak of disease.

-Source as of 30 June 2020 informationisbeautiful.net
+Click image to enlarge.
+Source informationisbeautiful.net 30 June 2020

-Just a century ago, the average life expectancy was half what it is today, and people will live longer, healthier lives despite experiencing recessions than that of most people just several decades ago.
 As a thought experiment, if a recession was to occur that resulted in the complete collapse of the economy, internet, oil industry, and power grid, something almost unthinkable, it would only take people back to how humans lived a little over a century ago.

 Peace And Security